 When you take an antlerless deer during the firearm season in a lottery or hunter choice area, you have to tag that deer with your main license.
 You cannot use a bonus permit.
-This means that you can no longer take another deer in a bucks-only, youth-only antlerless, lottery or hunter choice area and you have used your firearm license for the year.
-If you still want to kill a buck during that season, you have to party hunt and use someone else’s license tag, except in 300-series permit areas where party hunting is prohibited for antlered bucks.
+This means that you can no longer take another deer in a bucks-only, lottery or hunter choice area and you have used your firearm license for the year.
+If you still want to kill a buck during that season, you have to party hunt and use someone else’s license tag, except in deer permit areas 338, 339, 341 and 342 where party hunting is prohibited for antlered bucks.
 A hunter still could take a buck during the muzzleloader season with a muzzleloader license in a managed, intensive or unlimited antlerless area.

 *NOTE: The same rules apply to archery and muzzleloader seasons when tagging antlerless deer in a lottery or hunters choice area.

 - How does the landowner license work?

 To qualify for a landowner license, you must be a resident owner or tenant or non-resident owner actively farming at least 80 acres of agricultural or grazing land in a permit area that is under a Hunter Choice, Managed, or Intensive management strategy.
 If you obtain one of these free licenses, it can be used in any open season on your property; however, you still have to abide by the season regulations.
 For example, you can’t shoot the deer with a rifle during the archery season.
 This license is additive to the bag limit in the surrounding permit area.